 Wrestling president quits after Olympic omission

-PHUKET, Thailand (AP) — The president of the international wrestling federation quit Saturday in the wake of the IOC's decision to remove the sport from the 2020 Olympics.
+PHUKET, Thailand (AP) — The president of the international wrestling federation has quit in the wake of the IOC’s decision to remove the sport from the 2020 Olympics.

-On Tuesday, the executive board of the IOC dumped wrestling from the list of 25 sports guaranteed a berth in future Summer Olympics, meaning it must compete with other fringe sports for a spot on the 2020 program.
+On Tuesday, the executive board of the International Olympic Committee dumped wrestling from its guaranteed berth in future Summer games, forcing the sport to compete for a spot on the program.